 Below is a photo of my mom’s setup.
 The rack she uses is called a Texsport rotisserie grill and spit.
-If you’re cooking something with a lid on it, you might want a “lid lifter” too although you may be able to use something else.
+You might want a “lid lifter” too although you may be able to use something else.
 I couldn’t tell you exactly what else you could use because both my creativity and safety track record are lacking.

-You won’t need a lid or lid lifter for this recipe!
-I may end up using those for a dessert recipe another time.
+I’m thinking I may end up making a dessert recipe another time.
 It’s pretty cool because my mom makes all sorts of desserts using this cooking method too such as cakes and cobblers.
 It’s pretty impressive to watch her bake stuff over an open fire with less than precise temperature control.